emihsu0510/CharacterSelectScreen/README.md

 *Completed before submission.*

 1. **Can I defend this?** Can I explain every major decision in this project?
+Yes, I can explain every major decision in this project.
+I shifted the concept from a customizable avatar game to a fashion editorial experience because the avatars felt more like styled identities than playable characters, which better aligned with the visual direction.
+This led to more refined interactions and a runway-inspired layout rather than game-like behavior.
+I also renamed the factions from literal categories (Streetwear, Chic, Cyber, Casual) to NOVA, MUSE, AERA, and VANTA to create a more abstract, brand-like system focused on mood and identity.
+The final design evolved from what I originally had in the design doc — the background shifted from dark purple to white, and the aesthetic moved toward a fashion editorial direction rather than a game UI.

 2. **Is this mine?** Does this reflect my creative direction, or did I mostly follow AI's suggestions?
+Yes, this project reflects my creative direction.
+The overall concept, visual style, and design decisions were my own ideas, especially the shift toward a fashion editorial experience and the development of the faction identities.
+I used AI primarily as a tool for technical support, such as coding and problem-solving.

 3. **Did I verify?** Did I check that things work the way I think they work?
+Yes, I verified that the project works as intended.
+I tested interactions like hover states, animations, and layout behavior to ensure they matched my design expectations.
+I also checked that the application runs correctly both locally and in deployment.

 4. **Would I teach this?** Do I understand it well enough to explain it to someone else?
+Not yet, this is my first time working on a project like this, and there are still concepts I am learning and don’t fully understand.
+If I had more time, I really want to go in and flesh out the 3D avatars more and add small animations to them.

 5. **Is my documentation honest?** Does my AI Direction Log accurately describe what I asked and what I changed?

-*Response:*
+Overall, yes.
+The AI Direction Log accurately reflects what I asked AI to generate and how I revised or redirected those outputs.

 ---

 ## Submission Checklist

-- [ ] Live GitHub Pages URL works in incognito browser
+- [✅] Live GitHub Pages URL works in incognito browser
-- [ ] Design Intent written (before AI coding)
+- [✅] Design Intent written (before AI coding)
-- [ ] Mermaid diagram accurate and matches built project
+- [✅] Mermaid diagram accurate and matches built project
-- [ ] AI Direction Log has 3–5 entries
+- [✅] AI Direction Log has 3–5 entries
-- [ ] Records of Resistance has 3 moments documented
+- [✅] Records of Resistance has 3 moments documented
-- [ ] Five Questions reflection completed
+- [✅] Five Questions reflection completed
-- [ ] GitHub Pages URL submitted to Blackboard
+- [✅] GitHub Pages URL submitted to Blackboard